JKR-Hacks/kevin-services-navbar/README.md

-# Standings Component for ESPN.com NFL Team Page
+# Navigation Bar Component for ESPN.com NFL Team Page

-> The Standings Component will display the divisional teams’ W-L-T record, percentage,  as well as the points scored and points given up.
-Client will be able to click to full standings which will redirect to the full NFL team standings Component (stretch milestone).
+> The Navigation Component will handle redirecting the client to each Component services.
+Styling for both components will be done using Bootstrap Flexgrid.

 ## Related Projects